Alaska Department of Fish and Game

 - A current State of Alaska Occupational Business License issued by the Department of Commerce and Economic Development, Division of Occupational Licensing.

-- Sport fishing business license owner license issued by the Alaska Dept. of Fish & Game (ADF&G).
+- A sport fishing business owner registration issued by the Alaska Dept. of Fish and Game (ADF&G).

-- A current year logbook available from any ADF&G area office.
+- A current year logbook or logbooks, available from any ADF&G area office.

 - Additionally, a business owner must comply with the following:

-- Provide all employed guides with a copy of the business license to have on their persons while guiding.
+- Provide all employed guides with a copy of the business registration to have on their persons while guiding.

 - Ensure that guides employed by that business accurately and completely maintain trip information within the logbooks in the timely manner specified in the logbook instructions.